Nuclear Physics at BRIF

 \subsubsection{RF system}

 The RF system of the 100~MeV cyclotron consists of two identical RF cavities as shown in Fig.~\ref{fig:2.2.12}.
 Two power transmission systems and two 100~kW tetrode RF amplifiers are also included.
 The high-power RF sections are completely independent, while the low-power RF sections share a common reference clock.
-As a result, the LLRF system can align the two cavities to the same phase for proton beam acceleration.
+As a result, the Low-Level Radio Frequency (LLRF) system can align the two cavities to the same phase for proton beam acceleration.
 A full-scale RF cavity was constructed following simulations using finite integral codes, with test results aligning well with the simulations, as shown in Fig.~\ref{fig:2.2.13}.
 Based on initial tests of the cavity, improvements were made to the design and fabrication process.

 The LLRF control hardware design for CYCIAE-100 began in 2008.
 After the full-power test, the design was reviewed carefully.
-The LLRF system uses multiple DDSs to control the phase relationships of independent cavities and implements a unique phase searching algorithm.
-With the help of DSP firmware, the LLRF system for CYCIAE-100 achieved fully automatic RF system startup, including automatic resonance searching, amplitude control, and auto phase alignment~\cite{yinzhiguo2016}.
+The LLRF system uses multiple Direct Digital Synthesizers (DDSs) to control the phase relationships of independent cavities and implements a unique phase searching algorithm.
+With the help of {Digital Signal Processor (DSP) firmware, the LLRF system for CYCIAE-100 achieved fully automatic RF system startup, including automatic resonance searching, amplitude control, and auto phase alignment~\cite{yinzhiguo2016}.
 This design passed testing successfully on the CYCIAE-100 cyclotron RF system.
 The hardware structure of the RF control system is shown in Fig.~\ref{fig:2.2.14}.
 The unloaded Q value measured was 9300, reaching 92$\%$ of the calculated ideal value.
 Moreover, the loaded Q value measured using a network analyzer was 4404.
 The calculated unload Q value was closed to the one we get from two sampling ports directly~\cite{jibin2010}.

 We also studied the impact of Dee plate deformation on beam dynamics.
-The deformation of the dees, with a maximum value of 0.35~mm at large radius, increased the amplitude of axial oscillation by 0.004~mm, which had a minimal impact on the beam.
-However, the offset of the entire dees, except for the central region, during manufacturing should be restricted to 0.2~mm to prevent significant disturbance to the beam~\cite{biyuanjie2007}.
+The deformation of the dees, with a maximum value of 0.35~mm at large radius, increased the amplitude of axial oscillation by 0.004~mm, resulting in a minimal impact on the beam.
+However, the offset of the dees, except for the central region, during manufacturing should be restricted to 0.2~mm to prevent significant disturbance to the beam~\cite{biyuanjie2007}.